ialnavy/InstaCrawler/README.md

 ![InstaCrawler Class Diagram](multimedia/readme/InstaCrawler_class_diagram.svg "InstaCrawler Class Diagram")

-For the sake of understanding, this UML class diagram depicts all the classes involved in just the `not_following_back` order.

-The information described in this section may defer with the current implementation because of newer changes being implemented in the application.
-If that is the case and you find any mismatch, I beg you to report it to me.
+The information described in this section may differ from the current implementation because of newer changes being implemented in the application.
+If that is the case and you find any mismatch, please report it to me.

 ### 🔮 Envisaged Extensions

+- [ ] Replace some keywords, such as the headers of the CSV files of exported users, with externalised variables in `config.yaml`.
 - [ ] Replace the `InstagramSelectors` class with a YAML file.
 - [ ] Add support for other browsers (Chrome, Firefox, etc.)
 - [ ] Implement headless mode for background operation
-- [ ] Export results to CSV or Excel
-- [ ] Add more Instagram automation features (e.g., auto-like, auto-comment, auto-download of images and videos)
+- [ ] Define and develop further Instagram automation features (e.g., auto-like, auto-comment, auto-download of images and videos)
 - [ ] Support for multi-account management

 Future changes of the Instagram UI from Meta may require updates, such as to selectors in [`entities/InstagramSelectors.py`](entities/InstagramSelectors.py).

-Feel free to suggest or contribute new by creating issues in this repo!
+Feel free to suggest or contribute new features by creating issues in this repo!

 ### ⚖️ License